resourced/resourced.github.io/content-docs/installation-user-day-2.md

 **3.** Paste the value in the `AccessToken` section inside `resourced/agent/configs/general.toml`.

-## By the end of day 2:
+## By the end of day 2

+You should expect to have:

-* Master daemon should be up and running and able to connect to all PostgreSQL databases.
+* Master daemon to be up and running and able to connect to all of the PostgreSQL databases.

 * Agent is reporting data to master and you can see them in the UI.